Official and Unofficial Visits

 Expenses Michigan May Pay For

-Lodging -- During the 48-hour visit period, lodging may be provided to the prospective student-athlete and his or her parents/legal guardians.
-Additional persons (e.g., prospect's brother, friend) may stay in the same room, but Michigan may not pay for any charges for additional occupants.
+Lodging -- During the 48-hour visit period, lodging may be provided to the prospective student-athlete and up to four family members.
 In select instances, lodging may also be paid by the institution in the locale of campus prior to the visit for the prospect only.

-Meals -- The prospect and his or her parents may be provided with three meals per day and an additional snack during the 48 hours of the visit.
-The prospect and their family must pay the cost of meals for additional persons (e.g. brother, friend).
+Meals -- The prospect and up to four family members may be provided with three meals per day and an additional snack during the 48 hours of the visit.
+The prospect and his/her family must pay the cost of meals for additional persons not included in the four family members (e.g., friend).

 Definition -- A prospective student-athlete may visit an institution's campus at his or her own expense an unlimited number of times.
 Unofficial visits may begin prior to his or her senior year in high school.